Supreme Court expands scope of census citizenship question case

 The U.S. Supreme Court announced Friday that it is expanding the scope of the case against the Trump administration's decision to add a citizenship question to the 2020 census, agreeing to decide whether the move violated the Constitution.

-The move comes after a federal judge in California ruled earlier this month that Commerce Secretary Wilbur Ross, whose agency oversees the census, violated the Constitution's Enumeration Clause because it prevents the government from conducting an accurate count of every living person in the country.
+The move comes after a federal judge in California ruled earlier this month that Commerce Secretary Wilbur Ross, whose agency oversees the census, violated the Constitution's Enumeration Clause because the citizenship question prevents the government from conducting an accurate count of every living person in the country.

 A federal judge says Trump's Commerce Secretary threatens ourMarch 8, 201906:02

-A New York federal judge also blocked the administration from including the question, ruling this past January that Ross "violated the public trust" by adding it.
+A New York federal judge also blocked the administration from including the question, ruling in January that Ross "violated the public trust" by adding it.
 The judge called Ross' decision "arbitrary and capricious" because it would "materially reduce response rates among immigrant and Hispanic households."

 The Supreme Court previously said it would examine whether the question violated federal administrative law.
 The court will hear arguments in the case in April and rule before its term ends in June.